Aerosel/tloptimization/README.md

 - Stream URL: `https://flussonic2.powernet.com.ru:444/user83475/tracks-v1/mono.m3u8?token=dont-panic-and-carry-a-towel`
 - Detection classes: person (0), car (2), motorcycle (3), bus (5), truck (7)
 - Model: yolov8n.pt (auto-downloaded on first run)
-- Pedestrian Detection ROI: (50, 50, 500, 400) - Only detections within this region are counted as pedestrians; vehicles are detected across the entire frame.
+- Pedestrian Detection ROI: (820, 7, 500, 400) - Only detections within this region are counted as pedestrians.
+- Vehicle Detection ROI: (0, 0, 1280, 720) - Only detections within this region are counted as vehicles (default full frame).

 To modify, edit the constants at the top of `detect_vehicles_pedestrians.py`.